In

 starting as needed, without the need for editing,

-the video afterwards in the editing room (Post-Production).
-We can also shoot with several cameras
+the program afterwards in the editing room (Post-Production).

 PRE-PRODUCTION PLANNING